All Episodes

 We have 200 years plus of natural gas.

-I would figure out a way that we become the main supplier of our Western European allies, so they're not relying on Vladimir Putin and Russia.
+I would figure out a way that we become the main supplier of our Western European allies so they're not relying on Vladimir Putin and Russia.

-Uh we could make a fortune.
+We could make a fortune.

 It would be good for our national security.

-We don't have to worry so much about the Straits of Hormuz or or do deals with Venezuela or the Saudis or OPEC nations or Iran.
+We don't have to worry so much about the Straits of Hormuz or do deals with Venezuela or the Saudis or OPEC nations or Iran.

-There was a genuine fear of Donald Trump that he meant what he said, and that it kept all of these bad actors in check.
+There was a genuine fear of Donald Trump that he meant what he said and that it kept all of these bad actors in check.

-So if we did it, and it was only a year and a half ago, it wasn't that long ago.
+So if we did it, and it was only a year and a half ago, wasn't that long ago, if we did it once, we can do it again.

 Reagan did it in his presidency.